-Note: The Standard Meetinghouse Firewall v2 should not be installed in PCI-compliant locations where credit cards are used.
+Note: The standard meetinghouse firewall should not be installed in PCI-compliant locations where credit cards are used.

 - Secure Location: Firewalls and ISP modems should be placed in secure areas that do not get a lot of traffic.
 Avoid locations where people have easy access to bypass the firewall.
 Attics, drop ceilings, and lockable closets are preferred (unless the attic gets too hot).

-- Good Operating Environment: Avoid locations that restrict airflow, or those that reach temperatures outside of the operating range of the firewall (32°F to 104°F / 0°C to 40°C).
+- Good Operating Environment: Avoid locations that restrict airflow or that reach temperatures outside of the operating range of the firewall (32°F to 104°F / 0°C to 40°C).

-- Port Accessibility: The ports and the status lights on the ISP modem and the firewall should be easy to access and view, so that the stake technology specialist and facility management group can troubleshoot problems and verify connections.
+- Port Accessibility: The ports and the status lights on the ISP modem and the firewall should be easy to access and view so the stake technology specialist and facilities management group can troubleshoot problems and verify connections.

 - Close to ISP: The meetinghouse firewall is usually placed near the ISP termination point (the demarcation point) and where the network is distributed to the rest of the building.
 The meetinghouse firewall can be placed on a shelf or surface-mounted to a wall or ceiling.